 Pray the text of Psalm 139:23-24 as your own prayer.

-As the Lord places his hand on an area, issue, or practice in your life submit to him and take action.
-Confess it (1 John 1:9), remove it, replace it, and become accountable about it to another.
+As the Lord places his hand on an area, issue, or practice in your life, submit to Him and take action.
+Confess it (1 John 1:9), remove it, replace it, and become accountable for it to another.

 Signup below to stay in the loop with 'living theology'.Subscribe